aws-samples/amazon-q-business-samples/identity-management/iam-federation/config-iam-entra-saml.md

         - Set `Name` to `Role`
         - Set `Namespace` to `https://aws.amazon.com/SAML/Attributes`
         - Set `Source attribute` to literal string `"<web-experience-iam-role-arn>,<iam-identity-provider-arn>"`
+            - Replace `<web-experience-iam-role-arn>` with web experience IAM Role ARN from Step 3
+            - Replace `<iam-identity-provider-arn>` with IAM Identity Provider ARN from Step 2
+            - _:exclamation:Note: ARN order must not be changed_
         - See [screenshot-s3](#screenshot-s3-microsoft-entra-claims---role) for reference

 > [!IMPORTANT]